thanapol2/ASTD_ECMLPKDD/README.md

 ## Acknowledgements

-We would like to thank the community and everyone who made their datasets and source codes publicly accessible.
-These datasets are valuable and have greatly facilitated this research.
+This work was supported by JSPS KAKENHI Grant Numbers JP20K11935, JP21H04491 and 24K15086.
+We would also like to thank the anonymous reviewers for giving us useful and constructive comments.
+Additionally, we are grateful to the community and everyone who made their datasets and source codes publicly accessible.
+These datasets and source codes are valuable and have greatly facilitated this research.